A Trusted Friend in a Complicated World

 Good for: Young adult fiction

 I may not be a teenager anymore, but I still love reading young adult fiction.
-And of all the places to read books online for free, Simon Teen is a personal favorite for great novels for teens.
+And of all the places to read books online for free, Simon Teen is a personal favorite for the best books for teens.
 Run by publishing house Simon & Schuster, this website offers new and hot YA fiction both for sale and for free for limited periods.
-Fans of Simon Teen authors will want to check here for extended excerpts and bonus short stories.
+Fans of Simon Teen authors will also want to check here for extended excerpts and bonus short stories.

 Pros:

-• The hottest new YA books in many different genres, plus excerpts and extras
+• The hottest new YA books in many different genres

 Cons: